Employment Opportunity: Director of Information Technology

 - Information Technology experience at an institution of higher education

 Salary will be determined by the educational background and experience of each applicant within a range of $77,283 to $81,830.
-Full-time personnel will be offered access to a benefits package including health, vision, and dental insurance for employee and family, life and disability insurance, flexible spending plan, tuition benefits, annual leave, sick leave, opportunities for professional development, and a retirement program.
+Full-time personnel will be offered access to a benefits package including health, vision, and dental insurance for employee and family, life and disability insurance, flexible spending plan, HSA, tuition benefits, annual leave, sick leave, opportunities for professional development, and a retirement program.

 To be considered for this position, a complete application packet must be received.
 Complete application packet will include the following: